George Whinna Memorial Scholarship

 Specifications

-Having been involved in history-related experiential learning projects or activities are positive factors.
+-Applicants who have been involved in history-related experiential learning projects or activities are positive factors. d.
+Past recipients may reapply.

 Written Prompt